floledermann/stimsrv-experiment-template/README.md

 # stimsrv Experiment: *<name of the experiment>*

-This experiment uses the [stimsrv system](https://github.com/floledermann/stimsrv/) for simple Wizard-of-Oz prototyping of an indoor navigation application.
+This experiment uses the [stimsrv system](https://github.com/floledermann/stimsrv/) for ....

 ## Installation